rovertronic/Mario-Builder-64/README.md

   - Use `print_small_text` to print normal text.
 The two last params are aligment and how many characters to print (-1 means PRINT_ALL).
   - Use `render_multi_image` to draw large texture rectangles consisting of multiple images on the screen.
   - More info in `puppyprint.c`
+- Wiseguy's Farcall TLB mapping allows to store executable code inside uncompressed segments, that can be loaded and ran as needed, instead of it having to be loaded at all times.
+See `farcall.h` in the include folder for instructions and details.

 # UltraSM64